erfanhamdi/pfm_bench/README.md

 |      └── 19030.hdf5
 |      └── ...
 ```
+## Using the pretrained models
+You can also download the pretrained models and the compressed predictions from [here](https://doi.org/10.7910/DVN/AA86HP) to reproduce the results in the paper.

 ## Training the baseline models
 ## UNet
 You can find the code for training the UNet model in `src/models/UNet/`: